trapexit/mergerfs/README.md

 #### writeback caching

 writeback caching is a technique for improving write speeds by batching writes at a faster device and then bulk writing to the slower device.
-With FUSE the kernel will wait for a number of writes to be made and then send it to the filesystem as one request. mergerfs currently uses a slightly modified and vendored libfuse 2.9.7 which does not support writeback caching.
-However, a prototype port to libfuse 3.x has been made and the writeback cache appears to work as expected (though performance improvements greatly depend on the way the client app writes data).
-Once the port is complete and thoroughly tested writeback caching will be available.
+With FUSE the kernel will wait for a number of writes to be made and then send it to the filesystem as one request. mergerfs currently uses a  modified and vendored libfuse 2.9.7 which does not support writeback caching.
+Adding said feature should not be difficult but benchmarking needs to be done to see if what effect it will have.

 #### tiered caching